May 23, 2024, Kaufmann Theater, American Museum of Natural History, New York. https://www.amnh.org/calendar/james-arthur-lecture

 In this 93rd James Arthur Lecture, Sarah Blaffer Hrdy, evolutionary anthropologist and primatologist and author of Father Time: A Natural History of Men and Babies, will highlight the role infancy played in the evolution of big brains and our distinctively human prefrontal cortex, drawing on new information from behavioral ecology, developmental psychology, and social neuroscience.

-Recent Lectures/Events
+Recent and a few not-so-recent Lectures/Events

 June 7, 2021, Unsiloed Podcast, Episode 16.
 Sarah Hrdy - Alloparenting and Allomothers: Learning How to Parent from Mother Nature.
 Listen